 Ford at last gets a properly competitive citycar contender in the form of this five-door KA+.
-Jonathan Crouch takes an early look at what's on offer.
+Jonathan Crouch drives it.

 Ten Second Review